How Long Does an Apartment Renovation Take?

 We’ve covered the expected timelines for kitchen renovations and bath renovations, but how long does an entire apartment renovation take?
 Since bathrooms and kitchens are usually the most time-intensive spaces to redo, the timeline for renovating a one-bedroom apartment is not much longer.
 Another bonus: the more spaces there are, the more opportunity there is to implement economies of scale and to multi-task!
 This approach allows you to save both time and money.

 If you’re considering spacing out several projects (for budgetary reasons), you should consider doing them all at once.
 While it’s a larger sum upfront, it’ll likely be a better value for your money.
 For example, while you’re waiting for your cabinets to arrive, your contractor can paint the bedroom or install baseboards.
 Also, consider the cost– and time–effectiveness in using the permits and crew already scheduled for your project for a full scope rather than securing them multiple times.

 As always, size and complexity determine how long an entire apartment renovation will take.
 If you aren’t moving walls or changing electrical or plumbing, your apartment renovation will be on the shorter side.
-On average, you should allocate about two to four months for on-site work in a top-to-bottom one-bedroom apartment renovation.
+On average, you should allocate about three to five months for on-site work in a top-to-bottom one-bedroom apartment renovation.

 Apartment Renovation Timeline: Pre-Construction Phase